manuelbl/SwissQRBill/README.md

 More information can be found in the [Wiki](https://github.com/manuelbl/SwissQRBill/wiki).
 It's the joint Wiki for the .NET and the Java version.

-## Font license
+## Changes effective November 21, 2025

+On November 21, 2025, the QR bill specification 2.3 and further changes in the Swiss payment standards will become effective.
+The library is ready for these changes:

-Starting on November 21, 2025, QR bills may use an extended character set (*Extended Latin* instead of a subset of Latin-1).
-This library is ready for it.
-The extended character set can be enabled by setting the `characterSet` property of `BillFormat` to `EXTENDED_LATIN`.
-The current default is `LATIN_1_SUBSET`.
+- QR bills may use an extended character set (*Extended Latin* instead of a subset of *Latin-1*).
+To enable it, use `bill.setCharacterSet(CharacterSet.EXTENDED_LATIN)`.
+Do not use it before November 21, 2025.
+- Payments may no longer use *combined address elements* (aka unstructured addresses).
+In the library, the related methods have been marked as deprecated.
+Use structured addresses instead.
+Stop using unstructured addresses long before November 21, 2025 or customer will be unable to pay your bills.

 If the extended character set is used, it is no longer possible to use the PDF standard font *Helvectica* for the text as it is restricted to the smaller *WinANSI* character set.
 This library will automatically switch to the *Liberation Sans* font and embed the font subset actually used.
 SVG and PNG ouput can continue to use other fonts.

+## Font license

-The [*Liberation Sans*](https://github.com/liberationfonts/liberation-fonts) font is included in the library.
+The library includes the [*Liberation Sans*](https://github.com/liberationfonts/liberation-fonts) font (regular and bold face).
 It is made available free of charge by Goolge and Red Hat under the [SIL Open Font License, Version 1.1](https://github.com/liberationfonts/liberation-fonts/blob/main/LICENSE).
 You will likely need to add their copyright and license information to your product.
 See the [license](https://github.com/liberationfonts/liberation-fonts/blob/main/LICENSE) for details.